StateFarm-STEM/hablogger/python/raspberrypico/lesson-4/README.md

 If you have finished with the base lesson, check out the items below.
 <br><br>

+Update the code to do any/all of the following:
+1. Reformat the printed output to a format of your liking
+1. Reformat the printed output to be simply a list of the information
+1. Print out another module data point (**Hint:** look at the driver...) 😁

 Things to think about, validate, and/or try:
 * What are the units/formats of the module output? 🤔
 * How accurate is the readout of the module?